-The staff at Blatman Health and Wellness Center of Cincinnati can help determine if you have chronic fatigue syndrome, and provide treatment recommendations to deal with the symptoms and to restore your health.
-The treatments for chronic fatigue syndrome often include dietary changes and herbal remedies.
+The staff at Blatman Health and Wellness Center of Cincinnati can help determine if you suffer from chronic fatigue.
+They can recommend treatments to deal with the symptoms and restore your health.
+The remedies for chronic fatigue syndrome often include dietary changes and herbal remedies.

 Diet and Chronic Fatigue Syndrome

-You may also have a condition known as gluten sensitivity, which means that any food product containing gluten can cause you to experience some of the chronic fatigue symptoms.
-Brain fog, insomnia, headaches and joint pain may be caused by ingested gluten.
-Blatman Health and Wellness Center’s nutritional counseling program can help you transition to a gluten-free diet so that you can determine if this will alleviate your symptoms.
+Some cases of chronic fatigue stem from dietary issues.
+For instance, if you have gluten sensitivity, you may suffer fatigue symptoms after consuming any food product containing gluten.
+Brain fog, insomnia, headaches, and joint pain may also result from ingesting gluten.
+With help from a local nutritional counseling program, removing gluten from your diet is feasible.
+At Blatman Health and Wellness Center, we can help you transition to a gluten-free diet so that you can determine if this change will alleviate your symptoms.

-We can also discuss the use of adaptogenic herbs, natural remedies for treating chronic fatigue syndrome and other ailments.
-Adrenal tonic herbs can sometimes help to treat the causes of chronic fatigue and the symptoms.
-Herbal Antiviral, Anti-inflammatory and pain management remedies can also be helpful.
+We can also discuss using adaptogenic herbs, natural remedies for treating chronic fatigue syndrome and other ailments.
+Adrenal tonic herbs can sometimes treat the causes and symptoms of chronic fatigue.
+Herbal antiviral, anti-inflammatory, and pain management remedies can also be helpful.